Jbleezy/BO1-Reimagined/README.md

 #### Sidequest
 * Full sidequest completable in solo
 * Full sidequest completable without Richtofen
+* No longer requires the completion of previous sidequests
 * Part 1 reward - 90 second Death Machines for the rest of the match
 * Full reward - permament perks (Quick Revive goes away when downed in solo, can be rebought with all perks)